101 ETF Lessons Every Financial Advisor Should Learn

-Natural gas has become popular as an investment destination in recent years, as the massive discoveries and technological improvements have made it increasingly likely that this fuel will account for a growing piece of the global energy equation going forward.
+Natural gas has become popular as an investment destination, as the massive discoveries and technological improvements have made it increasingly likely that this fuel will account for a growing piece of the global energy equation going forward.
 But tapping into this trend can be tricky; despite growing demand, prices have fallen as supply has surged.
 Moreover, the persistently steep contango in natural gas futures markets, especially at the short end of the curve, means that products such as GAZ and UNG are essentially facing an uphill fight all the way.

 There is, however, an interesting ETF out there that allows investors to place a bet on the long-term success of the natural gas industry: the First Trust ISE-Revere Natural Gas Fund (FCG).
 This ETF holds stocks of companies engaged in the extraction and discovery of natural gas, meaning that the portfolio consists of the firms that stand to benefit from increased usage of this fuel.